Your employees are your organization’s most important resource. At the same time, for most people, their job is their primary source of income.

 That means that when it comes to bringing someone new on board or firing someone, you need to work in the best interest of your organization while simultaneously respecting all applicable rules and regulations that protect employees’ rights.
 In this article, we’ll discuss some do’s and don’ts of hiring and firing.
 Note that the information below is not intended as legal advice.
 In all matters concerning employment law, you’re best advised to consult with an attorney.

 Keep these tips in mind when recruiting and hiring a new employee:

 - Do use a formal hiring process.
-Entrepreneur advises against using “gut instinct” when recruiting a new employee.
+Human resource professionals advise against using “gut instinct” when recruiting a new employee.
 Instead, use a formal hiring process that selects candidates based on their must-have skills, traits, experience, and references.